justin-roche/serenade-mode/README.md

 Multiple speech patterns can be associated with a command, but a single speech pattern can be associated with only one command.

 ### Builtin default voice bindings
 Builtin bindings are those that specify bindings for Serenade's built-in commands.
 Serenade already recognizes these commands and sends specific messages to the plugin.
-The map for these is found in serenade-commands.el.
+The map for these is found in serenade-defaults.el.
 All bindings besides these involve the configuration of javascript in the Serenade directory.

 | Pattern | Command                  |
 |:--------------------|:-----------------------------|